Chelsea news: Danny Drinkwater charged with drink-driving as court date set | Goal.com

 "He has been released on unconditional bail and is set to appear at Stockport Magistrates’ Court on Monday 13 May."

-The former Leicester man was originally signed by Antonio Conte for Chelsea at a fee of £35 million in September 2017, having won the Premier League title in 2016 alongside the likes of current team-mate N'Golo Kante.
+The former Leicester man was originally signed by Antonio Conte for Chelsea for a fee of £35 million ($46m) in September 2017, having won the Premier League title in 2016.

-But, unlike Kante, Drinkwater has struggled to lock down a regular role with Chelsea and has not made a competitive appearance in 13 months.
+But Drinkwater has struggled to lock down a regular role with the Blues and has not made a competitive appearance in 13 months.

 Drinkwater, who has earned three caps for England, has only appeared in the Community Shield for the Blues this season after making 22 appearances and scoring one goal in all competitions in 2017-18.